Software development for scientists L1

-Our most popular training course, Software Development for Scientists, is running again – register your interest now!
+Our most popular training course, Software Development for Scientists, is running again – register now!

 Learn best practice programming techniques for engineers and scientists with hands-on learning through practical exercises